Oberon00/apollo/doc/styleguide.md

 - You must not leave trailing whitespace (including whitespace on otherwise empty lines that continues the indentation from the line above).
 This overrules all other rules about the placement of spaces.
-- Lines must not be longer than 80 characters.
+- <a name="maxlinelen" />Lines must not be longer than 80 characters.
 This is so that at least two files can be viewed side-by-side.
 Additionally, reading long lines is tiresome for our human eyes (count how many characters there are in books!).
 - Do not put multiple statements on the same line.
 - Use assertions using [`BOOST_ASSERT` or `BOOST_ASSERT_MSG`][boost-assert]
   freely.
 Also make yourself familiar with the great [`BOOST_VERIFY` and